The Box A Shar is a bundle of joy that is bred from a Boxer and a Chinese Shar Pei.

 Intelligence, Temperament and Personality Traits of the Box A Shar

 The Box A Shar is a lively dog breed.
 These are energetic canines and are extremely social.
-They love to hang around people and enjoy going everywhere with their owner.
+They love to hang around people and enjoy going everywhere with their owners.

 The Box A Shar is also very intelligent owing to its smart ancestors, which were very wise and skilled dogs used during war and fighting.